 EQ 13.1 - Electric Lighting Perform Credit

-3 pc oints
+3 points

 Applicability Verification Req uired

 This criterion applies to all new classrooms and can also be earned in renovation projects when classroom lighting is included in the scope of work.
 Design Review Construction Review Performance Review

 2 points EQ 13.1.1 Illuminating Engineering Society (IES) TM-30-15: Method for Evaluating Light Source Color Rendition (3) All luminaires shall have light sources with a Fidelity (Rf) of 80 or greater and a Gamut Area (Rg) of between 80 and 100.
-EQ 13.1.2 Restriction of Hazardous Substances (RoHS) Requirements All luminaires shall be RoHS compliant following the most current European RoHS regulations, including all applicable exemptions.
+AND EQ 13.1.2 Restriction of Hazardous Substances (RoHS) Requirements All luminaires shall be RoHS compliant following the most current European RoHS regulations, including all applicable exemptions.
 1 point EQ 13.1.3 LED Performance If an LED-based system used, all LED-based luminaires shall meet the Energy Star criteria in the latest Energy Star Luminaires Specification or be listed by the Design Lights Consortium.

-EQ 13.2 - Superior Electric Lighting Per Credit A modica de ilitar V/a 5 points Applicability erification Required All projects.
+EQ 13.2 - Superior Electric Lighting Per Cre 5 poi Applicability Verification Required All projects.
 Design Review Construction Review Performance Review

 2 points EQ 13.2.1 Achieve all of the following: Provide multi-scene indirect/direct lighting systems for all classrooms, with the exception for specialty classrooms where multi-scene lighting is not required.
 EQ 13.2.2 At a minimum, the lighting system shall work in at least two mode: General and Audio Visual (AV).
 The modes shall be recalled through a present lighting control system via dimming the fixtures to meet required light levels for each mode.
 Daylight sensors shall be use to dim the lighting system in response to available daylight.
 A 3-minute fade shall be used to slow the daylight system to prevent distracting changes in the electric lighting.
 The daylighting system shall not dim the electric lighting below 10% initial output.
-EQ 13.2.3 In general illumination mode, achieve the average illumination at the desk level based on the classroom type in the IES Lighting Handbook, Tenth Edition or its most recent update.
-EQ 13.2.4 In A/V mode the average illumination levels shall be 10 to 30-foot candles, not including contribution from the teaching wall light, for any point in the room greater than 3-feet from the side walls, or 10-feet from the front wall.
+EQ 13.2.3 In A/V mode the average illumination levels shall be 10 to 30-foot candles, not including contribution from the teaching wall light, for any point in the room greater than 3-feet from the side walls, or 10-feet from the front wall.
 Limit vertical illumination on the AV screen to no more than 7-footcandles at any point on the screen.
-EQ 13.2.5 Whiteboard Illumination Provide a separately switched lighting system that provides white board vertical illumination of at least 30-footcandles average with a maximum-to-minimum illuminance ratio of 8:1 or better for all points on the whiteboard.
+EQ 13.2.5 4 Whiteboard Illumination Provide a separately switched lighting system that provides white board vertical illumination of at least 30-footcandles average with a maximum-to-minimum illuminance ratio of 8:1 or better for all points on the whiteboard.
 1 point EQ 13.2.6 Achieve all of the following: Enhanced Teacher Controls Provide teacher control at the front of the classroom for: general / AV mode. white board control EQ 13.2.7 Advanced Classroom Controls Link the on / off occupancy signal into a school-wide management system